MA in Gender, Sexuality & Culture

 • Socially and politically engaged readers, writers and critics who understand the importance of systems of representation in both the maintenance and transformation of gendered systems of power.

-As well as the MA core Research Methods and Dissertation modules, students on this strand choose from the following specialist modules in Gender, Sexuality & Culture:
+As well as the MA core Research Methods and Dissertation modules, students on this strand have a selection of specialist modules in Gender, Sexuality & Culture Examples of modules (these may be subject to change) are:

 Core module:

-ENG41860 Queer Frictions: Gender, Sexuality, Race & Migration in Contemporary Literature & Culture
+ENG41860 Queer Frictions: Gender and Sexuality in Contemporary Literature & Culture

 The Centre for Gender, Feminisms and Sexualities has at its core an interdisciplinary vision spanning the Arts & Humanities and Social Sciences with the aim of fostering and facilitating multi-disciplinary research and collaboration focused on the changing construction of gender and gender relations and theories of power, identities and sexualities.
 Active engagement with activists, social movements and civil society organisations and activities to effect social change will be a central principle of the new Centre.
 CGFS will also serve as a forum for graduate students and postdoctoral fellows working in gender and sexuality studies.